Wrigley Rooftops: History

 Soon after Wrigley opened in 1914, the rooftops sprung up around the ball field.
 In the 1938 World Series, when the Cubs played the Yankees, The Sheffield Baseball Club was the first to charge for admission.

-Real estate investor Donal Barry, through an entity, purchased in 2000 1010 W. Waveland (Beyond the Ivy I) then 1048 W. Waveland (originally Beyond The Ivy III, then Sky Lounge Wrigley Rooftop now 1048 Sky Lounge) also in 2000.
+In 2000, real estate investor Donal Barry, through an entity, purchased 1010 W. Waveland (Beyond the Ivy I) and 1048 W. Waveland (originally Beyond The Ivy III, then Sky Lounge Wrigley Rooftop now 1048 Sky Lounge).
 Barry's entity in 2004 purchased 1038 W. Waveland (Beyond The Ivy II).

 In 2002, the Cubs organization filed a lawsuit against the different facilities for copyright infringement.
 Since operators charge admission to use their amenities and sell licenses to view Major League Baseball, the Cubs asserted that the facilities were illegally using a copyrighted game and sued for royalties.
 In 2004, 11 of the 13 roofs settled with the club out of court, agreeing to pay 17% of gross revenue in exchange for official endorsement.
 The city also began investigating the structural integrity of the roofs, issuing citations to those in danger of collapse.
 With the Cubs and the neighbors reaching agreement, many of the facilities began to feature seating structures: some with bleachers, some with chair seats, and even one with a steel-girdered double deck of seats (see photo).
 The agreement was to last until 2023.